 - freshly ground black pepper, to taste

-Lightly spray the bottom of a pressure cooker or Dutch oven with canola oil.
-Sauté the onions for about 5 minutes, scraping the bottom of the pan often, until they begin to caramelize.
+Heat a pressure cooker or Dutch oven over high heat.
+Add the onions and saute for about 5 minutes, scraping the bottom of the pan often, until they begin to caramelize.
+(Add water by the tablespoon if necessary to prevent sticking.)
 Add the garlic, carrots, and celery and cook for 2 more minutes.

 Add the peas to the pot.
 If you’re using a pressure cooker, add 6 cups of water; for regular cooking, add 8 cups water.
 Stir in the potatoes, bay leaf, celery seed, basil, and thyme.